Jamalam360/pinguino/docs/module.md

         - `set-channel`
             - Sets the channel to post greetings to.
         - `set-greeting`
             - Sets the greeting message.
-Use `$user` to subsitute in the user's name.
+Use `$user` to substitute in the user's name.
         - `set-farewell`
             - Sets the farewell message.
-Use `$user` to subsitute in the user's name.
+Use `$user` to substitute in the user's name.
     - `file-paste`
         - The file paste module can automatically upload files to hastebin when they are posted in the channel, for easier viewing on mobile.
-This is helpful for devloper communities who have users posting logs often.
+This is helpful for developer communities who have users posting logs often.
         - `enable`
             - Enables the file-paste module.
         - `disable`